moquist/r-incantations/README.md

 Various bits of this code currently assume you have downloaded the code and data files for the book and placed them in this repo's top directory under book-data.
-If you've got /bin/sh, curl, and unzip (or you aren't sure), you can execute the '''get-book-data.sh''' script to do this automatically.
+If you've got /bin/sh, curl, and unzip (or you aren't sure but want to try it anyhow), you can execute the
+'''get-book-data.sh''' script to do this automatically.

 Generally speaking, on Linux or Mac OSX you should be able to do this:
 ```shell